 Know Your Audience and Company Training Goals

 Knowing your audience is your key to success – so involve them by letting them participate and ask questions during all your sessions.
-Listening and thinking on your feet is vital, you will need to provide detailed responses to any questions.
+Listening and thinking on your feet are vital.
+You will need to provide detailed responses to any questions.

-When you are ready to make the career change, get as much information as you can on how to be an excellent corporate trainer.
+When you are ready to make the career change, get as much information as possible to be an excellent corporate trainer.
 Conducting research will provide relevant information to make it easier to meet your employer’s expectations.
 Understand the work environment and the audience to ensure learning takes place at each session you facilitate.

 Transitioning from teaching to another career will take time, dedication, and determination.
 Don’t let a rejection get you down – it is part of the job search process.